 Leadville, CO – August 15th, 2019

-I don't like conflict as a rule.
-Raised in the south, by an educator turned politician, I was generally taught how to avoid confrontation, while still attempting to get my way.
+I don’t like conflict as a rule unless forced into situations.
+Raised in the South by an educator turned politician, I was generally taught how to avoid confrontation, while still attempting to get my way.
 Often referred to as manipulation, I always heard it called “gentle persuasion.”
-It is an art that I've always limped my way though, but my grandmother was a Master.
+It is an art that I’ve always limped my way through, but my grandmother was a Master.

-I had noticed that half the rooms appeared to have semi-permanent residents, whose habitats had spread to small tables and chairs placed outside their doors.
-The furniture was littered with beer cans and cigarette butts, so I was not really surprised by the late night gatherings.
+Half the rooms appeared to have semi-permanent residents whose habitats had spread to small tables and chairs outside their doors.
+The furniture was littered with beer cans and cigarette butts, so I was not surprised by the late-night gatherings.

 Chores still needed to be finished, so I grabbed my empty pack and headed to breakfast @ the Golden Burro.
 The restaurant had a western theme, and as I walked into the rather dimly lit, empty room, I wondered about the lack of patrons.
 This was the opposite of the Brown Mule in Fairway, that was packed, with a waiting list for a table.

 Breakfast was just ok.
 Service was slow, so I switched from coffee to a soda.
 I probably should have taken a seat at the bar.
 The servers were super nice, though.
 Once they found out I was hiking on the trail, they actually gathered around the table to ask questions and give advice.
 They all loved to hike!
 I had never experienced such local group interest in any other hike.
 It was pretty cool.

 The local outfitter was open, so I headed there to get some packing materials to send a few things home.
 I was also excited to see they had light weight Darn Tough socks, so I grabbed a pair of those to replace the ones I had lost to some thieving critter.